Complete Guide on How To Read a Credit Report

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Because your credit report plays a major role in your financial life, it is important to review it at least once a year to confirm the information on it is accurate.
 Checking your report regularly can help you identify errors so you can correct them, and it can make it easier to spot identity theft.
-Your report information can also give you insight into whether you may need to make some changes to how you're managing your borrowing.
+Your report information can also provide insight into whether you may need to make adjustments to your borrowing management.
+Free and premium credit monitoring apps make it easy to track changes on your credit report and provide access to your credit scores, which are not listed on credit reports.

 In this article